ryanramage/app-user-events/README.md

     npm install app-user-events

 Config.
 We use the [rc configuration](https://github.com/dominictarr/rc#standards).
-The only required option is `dburl` which by default is `http://localhost:5984/app-user-events`
+The only required option is `database` which by default is `http://localhost:5984/app-user-events`

 Post examples